Sample Employee GPS Tracking Policy

 Yes, the company will track the location data of employees on board company vehicles.

-This ensures optimized job scheduling and employee safety.
+This helps ensure optimized job scheduling and employee safety.

 No, the company cannot use GPS tracking to monitor personal mobile devices.